hars-21/LecturaX/Setup.md

 ### Troubleshooting

-1. **Port already in use:** The frontend will automatically try another port (3001, 3002, etc.)
+1. **Port already in use:** The frontend will automatically try another port
 2. **MongoDB connection errors:** Ensure MongoDB is running and the connection string is correct
 3. **CORS errors:** Check that frontend URL is included in backend CORS configuration
 4. **Module import errors:** Ensure all files use ES6 import/export syntax

-### Next Steps

-- Set up database migrations
-- Add input validation
-- Implement JWT tokens (optional)
-- Add error logging
-- Set up production deployment